-“On occasion, brokers come across illegal bedrooms—at times created by an illegal division of existing bedrooms, living rooms or other large rooms in a home into smaller units,” says Aleksandra Scepanovic, managing director of Ideal Properties Group.
-“With illegal partitioning, the leftover or the newly created space is sometimes left without a window or the minimally mandated room dimensions.”
+Aleksandra Scepanovic, managing director of Ideal Properties Group, says she does come across illegal bedrooms.
+“At times [they are] created by an illegal division of existing bedrooms, living rooms or other large rooms in a home into smaller units,” she says.
+For example, an illegal partition can create leftover or newly created space that is sometimes left without a window or does not meet the minimum width for a bedroom

-As commercial-use buildings have different code requirements, such as the ability to have fewer windows, than residential, these spaces are often marketed as home offices or dens, and Bolger sees them used as such or as closets or media rooms.
+Commercial-use buildings have different code requirements—they can have fewer windows than residential buildings—so the flex spaces in these buildings are often marketed as home offices or dens.
+Rory Bolger, a broker with Brown Harris Stevens, also sees them used as closets or media rooms.

-“In reality, a lot of people sleep in these areas as well, but they cannot legally be considered a bedroom,” he says.
-“A good general rule of thumb is ‘no door, no exterior-facing window, no bedroom.”
+“In reality, a lot of people sleep in these areas as well, but they cannot legally be considered a bedroom,” he says, adding: “A good general rule of thumb is ‘no door, no exterior-facing window, no bedroom.’”

 You Might Also Like